RandoPerso/adventofcode/README.md

 # adventofcode
-This is a collection of my terrible Advent of Code solutions along with my inputs
+This is a archive some of my terrible Advent of Code solutions along with my inputs.